Sample Focus VS. Tracklib: The Pros and Cons of Two Sample LibrariesSample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 Usually, clearing samples and a master license are negotiated from scratch; a process that can tend to get complex or confusing.
 With a Standard License via Sample Focus or the 100K+ pre-cleared, license-ready records on Tracklib, you can create music without a sample clearing headache.
 On Tracklib, even ownership of a sample license can be easily transferred to record labels or another artist via a novation agreement.

-Sample Focus, Splice, and Tracklib essentially serve the same purpose: finding audio for sampling.
-But the offering is worlds apart.
+Sample Focus and Tracklib essentially serve the same purpose: finding audio for sampling.
+But their offerings are worlds apart.

-For royalty-free, community-made sounds, Sample Focus is a good source.
+Sample Focus is a good source for royalty-free, user-made sounds.
 Registering to Sample Focus is completely free.
 A con of Sample Focus, though, is that mobile devices are not supported to play or download audio tracks.

-However, keep in mind that by downloading sounds from libraries like Splice and Sample Focus, you don’t own the material.
+However, keep in mind that by downloading sounds from libraries like Sample Focus, you don’t own the material.
 There are limits to the ownership and usage, as detailed in our comparison.

 Keep digging